ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Administration - Test and Assessment

-At the Administration node for Test and Assessment users having 'Edit Settings' permissions are able to configure some functionality, which has an impact on personal data handling.
+At the Administration node for Test and Assessment accounts having 'Edit Settings' permissions are able to configure some functionality, which has an impact on personal data handling.

-#### Settings
+#### Subtab Settings

-The field 'Unique user criteria' is used to specify which unique user criteria is used for test result import/export.
+The field 'Unique user criteria' is used to specify which unique account criteria is used for test result import/export.
 Because of the following options this may changes the personal data contained at the export of a test:
 - usr_id
 - login
 - email
 - matriculation
 - ext_account

 Those information originate from the user service (see above).
+The 'Unique user criteria' is needed to link the correct accounts when importing an export file, which includes participant results.

-#### Log Data
+#### Subtab Log Data

 At the subtab 'Settings' there are the following options for logging (of personal data):

 - The field 'Activate Test and Assessment Logging' activates the logging at the 'History' of the test.
-- The field 'Log IP' acitvates the saving of the IP address of users at the 'History' of the test.
+- The field 'Log IP' acitvates the saving of the IP address of accounts at the 'History' of the test.

+The purpose of both options is to store important events and information for configuring and performing tests.
+This gives the possibility to check those information in case of issues or concerns after performing tests.

 ### Settings of a test

-The settings of a test can be changed by users having 'Edit Settings' permissions.
+The settings of a test can be changed by accounts having 'Edit Settings' permissions.

 #### General